fpereiro/proof/notes.md

 - Petzold: "The machine I'll be showing adheres to Turing's conventions, which means that the only things it prints in the F-squares are the successive digits of the square root of 2 as they are being calculated.
 Everything else - including maintaining the running total of the multiplication - is done on E-squares."

-- Petzold: "The machine begins in m-configuration *being*.
+- Petzold: "The machine begins in m-configuration *begin*.
 The machine uses an @ sign rather than a schwa for the sentinel. (...)
 The machine begins by printing the sentinel and the digit 1:

 ```
 mconf     symbol   operations   final mconf